esi-neuroscience/acme/doc/source/userguide.rst

 .. note::

-    While ACME's default storage format is HDF5, user-functions that return non-HDF compatible objects can be processed as well as long as the returned quantities are serializable.
-The keyword ``write_pickle`` tells ACME to pickle results of computational runs.
+    While ACME's default storage format is HDF5, user-functions that return non-HDF compatible objects can be processed too as long as the returned quantities are serializable.
+By setting ``write_pickle`` to ``True`` when calling :class:`~acme.ParallelMap`, ACME pickles results instead of creating HDF5 containers.
 See :ref:`pickling` for an example and more information.
-In addition, ACME uses an "emergency pickling" strategy to save results if at all possible: if the output of some computational runs cannot be stored in HDF5, ACME switches to on-demand pickling regardless of ``write_pickle``'s value.
+In addition, ACME uses an "emergency pickling" strategy to save results if at all possible: if the output of some computational runs cannot be stored in HDF5, ACME switches to on-demand pickling regardless of the provided ``write_pickle`` setting.

 Alternatively, results may be collected directly in memory by setting ``write_worker_results`` to ``False``.
 This is **not** recommended, since